scegielski/SMDB/README.md

 - Maintain watch lists, backup lists, and curated sub-collections (see `smdb/collections/`).
 - Package cross-platform executables with the included PyInstaller specs and helper scripts.

+## Prebuilt Executables
+- Prebuilt binaries are included under `dist/` — no Python install required.
+- Windows: `dist/windows/SMDB-onefile/SMDB.exe` — double‑click or run from a terminal.
+- Linux: `dist/linux/SMDB-onefile/SMDB` — if needed run `chmod +x SMDB` and then `./SMDB`.
+- Notes: Builds are unsigned (Windows SmartScreen may prompt).
+On Linux, ensure the Qt/XCB libraries from the prerequisites are present.

 ## Prerequisites
 - Python 3.9+ (Python 3.11 works well on all supported platforms).
 - `pip` (installed automatically inside the virtual environment).